athineouc/projectA/README.md

 otherwise return null.

-For ItemWritter i have override the write method to take a processed list of Persons, filter the null values, sleepping 0.5 seconds to emulate the process of sending email.
+For ItemWritter i have override the write method to take a processed list of Persons, filter the null values and sleepping 0.5 seconds to emulate the process of sending email.

 About memory::